ShroukS/Django-Task-Manager/README.md

 - Import Tasks from CSV: Upload CSV files to bulk import tasks

 - Progress Tracker: Show completion percentage of all tasks
+- Creating Restful API: GET request to retrieve a list of all tasks, and POST request to create a new task.

 ### Setup Instructions
 1. Clone the repo: